AlexandrKuznetsovRiga/z-way-smart-plug/readme.md

 Server restart: /etc/init.d/z-way-server restart

 To use Wget, "wget" command need to be permitted by putting one line with the starting commands in the file *automation/.syscommands*

+Some receiver models provide access to their REST API via the HTTPS protocol, but work with security certificates is not fully implemented.
+And standard JavaScript requests will not work.
+Therefore, you will have to switch to WGet, which can ignore problems with security certificates.